-Refer to the cobas 5800 System User Assistance or the cobas 6800/8800 Systems User Assistance for additional information.
-Refer to the cobas p 680 instrument User Assistance, or to the cobas Synergy software User Assistance, for additional information about primary and secondary sample tubes accepted on the instruments.
+Refer to the cobas[®] 6800/8800 Systems Operator's Manual and cobas p 680 instrument Operator's Manual for additional information for primary and secondary sample tubes accepted on the instruments.

 Note: Contact your local Roche representative for a detailed order list for sample racks, racks for clotted tips and rack trays accepted on the instruments.